 Planning Your Revision

-Depending on your needs, Dr. McCall may recommend one or more treatments to achieve your desired results, such as reshaping the implant pocket to reposition the implant or placing a different size, shape, or style of implant.
+Depending on your needs, Dr. McCall in Waukesha may recommend one or more treatments to achieve your desired results, such as reshaping the implant pocket to reposition the implant or placing a different size, shape, or style of implant.
 In other cases, a procedure such as a breast lift may be the best way to meet your goals.

 Regardless of the procedure type, revision surgery is more difficult to perform than an initial surgery.
 That is why it is very important to choose a reputable plastic surgeon with a track record of delivering excellent results.